 All Green All Gateways

-Issues and Science brings middle school science to life by centering each unit around a real-world problem, encouraging students to explore concepts through hands-on labs and investigations.
+Issues and Science brings middle school science to life by centering each unit around a real-world problem and encouraging students to explore concepts through hands-on labs and investigations.
 This curriculum fosters curiosity and creativity, enabling students to make meaningful connections with their learning, peers, and the world.

 EdReports found Issues and Science to fully meet expectations for standards alignment and usability in Gateways 1-3.
 Read the full report.

-Curriculum design and unique equipment bring out student ideas through personal and group investigations, while issue-oriented instruction helps students see how science is connected to their everyday lives and communities.
-Issues and Science finds just the right balance - organized and manageable for teachers, engaging and meaningful for students.
+Curriculum design and unique equipment encourage personal and group investigations, while issue-oriented instruction helps students see how science is connected to their everyday lives and communities.
+Issues and Science finds just the right balance of being organized and manageable for teachers, and engaging and meaningful for students.

 Three-Dimensional

 Issues and Science lowers the linguistic burden for students by providing content through a variety of instruction.
-Robust tools further support literacy skills - all from within the core instruction.
+Robust tools within the core instruction further support literacy skills.

 Assessment

 Issues and Science is designed to elicit direct, observable evidence of three-dimensional learning and performance expectations (PEs).
-Materials consistently provide learning objectives at the activity level that build towards the PEs for the larger unit.
-To allow for flexibility in the teaching sequence, student tasks often remain at the same level of complexity, while the assessment system provides scoring guides that can be used to track students’ progress over the year and serve as evidence of increasing competency of student work.
+Materials consistently provide learning objectives at the activity level that build toward the PEs for the larger unit.
+To allow for flexibility in the teaching sequence, student tasks often remain at the same level of complexity, while the assessment system provides scoring guides that can be used to track students’ progress and serve as evidence of increasing competency of student work.

 Amanda Hartnett